Poems on Christmas for Kids

 Writing Poems with Kids Can Be Fun

 Writing poems with the kids can be so much fun.
 First you can teach them what rhyming words are and how to find them and from there go step by step to whole sentences.
+I've done that in the past when my kids were still kids and of course those books were Dutch books as my kids didn't speak English.

 Some quotes from the reviews: